While the Seahawks continue making moves at cornerback, Pete Carroll all but names Tre Flowers as the starter on the right side

 But bigger news than the addition the team made of Nigel Warrior — claimed off waivers from the Ravens — was coach Pete Carroll essentially naming Tre Flowers the starter at right cornerback after practice.

-The Seahawks on Tuesday moved D.J.
+On Tuesday, the Seahawks moved D.J.
 Reed from the right side to the left.
 Reed was the starter on the right side when the 2020 season ended and the presumptive starter heading into camp.

-But a hip injury held him out of much of training camp and Flowers used that time to win the job.
+But a hip injury held him out of much of training camp, and Flowers used that time to win the job.
 Or, that’s what Carroll strongly intimated even if he stopped short of outright proclaiming it.

-Asked why Reed was moved, Carroll said, “Tre had such a good camp.
+Asked why Reed was moved, Carroll said: “Tre had such a good camp.
 He just battled every day and did a great job.
 And, you know, when you let guys compete, sometimes you don’t know how it’s gonna turn out.
 That’s the whole idea.
 And I thought Trey had a fantastic camp.
 And so that’s why he gets a chance on the right side.”

-Asked outright if Flowers was now the starter on the right side, Carroll said, “you’ll see.”
+Asked outright if Flowers was now the starter on the right side, Carroll said, “You’ll see.”
 But the praise he lavished on Flowers all camp and the move of Reed spoke volumes.

 Flowers started 15 games at right cornerback in both 2018 and 2019 before losing the job last season initially to newcomer Quinton Dunbar.
 Then, after Flowers suffered a hamstring injury at midseason after filling in for Dunbar, Reed stepped in and started the final five games there.